Doctor of Occupational Therapy Entry-Level (CUAA)

 Program Admission

-The Concordia University Ann Arbor Occupational Therapy Program (CUAA OTD) will accept a maximum of 28 students annually.
+The Concordia University Ann Arbor Occupational Therapy Program (CUAA OTD) will accept a maximum of 28 students annually utilizing a rolling, holistic admission process.

 Admission Requirements